brijgogogo/wiki2/programming/golang/interfaces.md

 a = f

-# under the hood, interfaces : (value, type)
+## under the hood, interfaces : (value, type)
 fmt.Printf("%v, %T", a, a)

-# empty interface - can hold values of any type
-var i interface{}

-- All types implement it

-theType := i.(type)

-# Type assertions - assigns underlying T value to the variable t
+## Type assertions
+Type conversions aren't meant for use with interface types. m := MyConcreteType(myInterfaceValue) // error

+Type assertion - get the concrete type back from interface type m := myInterfaceValue.(MyConcreteType)

+Type assertion failures
   t := i.(T) // if i is not a T, panic occurs

   var anything interface{} = "something" aString := anything.(string)
   aInt := anything.(int) // panic
-aInt, ok := anything.(int) // ok != nil
+  // no panic on type assertion failure when second return value is expected aInt, ok := anything.(int) // ok != nil if ok {
+    aInt = 5
+  }

   t, ok := i.(T)
-If i holds a T, then t will be underlying value, and ok will be true, no panic occurs
+  // If i holds a T, then t will be underlying value, and ok will be true, no panic occurs

-# Type switches
+## Type switches

 switch v:= i.(type) {
   case int: